jagdishthakur904/samsung-pd-training/README.md

 <details>
 	<summary>DAC</summary>
-	Certainly!
 DAC, or Digital-to-Analog Converter, is a fundamental electronic component used to convert digital data (usually in binary format) into an analog signal.
 It plays a crucial role in various electronic devices and systems where digital data needs to be transformed into an analog signal for applications such as audio processing, signal generation, communication systems, and more.

 Here's an overview of DAC and its main components: